St. Anne's Catholic Secondary School: Origins

-Partner Schools
+Partner schools

 St. Anne's is part of a larger family of schools in the area.
-The elementary schools which act as "feeder schools" include and are limited to: St. Mary's School in Goderich, St. Joseph's Catholic Elementary School in Clinton, St. James School in Seaforth, Precious Blood School in Exeter, Our Lady of Mount Carmel School in Mount Carmel, Sacred Heart School in Wingham, and St. Boniface School in Zurich.
-St. Michael's Catholic Secondary School is the other high school in the school board.
-It serves Perth County and is located in Stratford.
-It is considered the counterpart of St. Anne's and is often St. Anne's rival in regards to sports and academics.
-Even with this friendly rivalry, St. Anne's and St. Michael's work together in many aspects.
+The elementary schools which act as "feeder schools" are St. Mary's School in Goderich, St. Joseph's Catholic Elementary School in Clinton, St. James School in Seaforth, Precious Blood School in Exeter, Our Lady of Mount Carmel School in Mount Carmel, Sacred Heart School in Wingham, and St. Boniface School in Zurich.
+St. Michael Catholic Secondary School is the other high school in the school board.
+It serves Perth County and is in Stratford.

-Faith-Based Education
+Faith

 St. Anne's and the other schools in the board are all Catholic.
 The families are generally members of the Roman Catholic Church in the Dioceses of London.
 However, students of all other faiths are allowed in the school but must respect the Catholic aspect (this is why most students are of Christian denominations).
 All students must take a religion course each school year.
 To graduate, students need four religion course credits.
 This course is offered in both French and English.